uhqd/esapiForDummies/README.md

 Once it is done, you can build you solution

-On the Menu bar, select **Solution**, then **Generate Solution**
+On the Menu bar, select **Generate**, then **Generate Solution**

 Visual Studio is building your project and in the output window (bootom) it writes where is created your final product the .esapi.dll file.

 You can test in Eclipse: select **Tools**, then **Scripts**, then change directory to select the direcory where your .esapi.dll is (Please notice that Eclipse does not ask you to select directly the .esapi.dll file but the directory that contains it).

 Once you have choose the correct directrory, select you "plugin" (the .esapi.dll)  and Execute it.

+Eclipse should say you hello!

+##  2. Install and execute your first script using the Varian Wizard
+On a Eclipse Station, in the START menu of windows, find the Wizzard (it should be in the VARIAN directory)